 Clue #4: Graphing Cipher

-The next clue is found outside and near the front door.
-Using the graphing cipher, the message reads:
+The agents found the next clue near the front door.
+Then, they used the graphing cipher to read the message:

 Mary, Mary, quite contrary

-The clue leads to the garden. *The graphing cipher key is included in the printables.
+The clue led to the garden. *The graphing cipher key is included in the printables.

 Clue #5: Mason Cipher